 Clearly, Fairfax agrees that Madafferi is a hard-working Family man with no convictions.
-But nevertheless, he is still subject to salacious rumour and gossip, day after day, about his alleged role in an international crime racket, involving blackmail, extortion, drug trafficking, gun running and contract murder.
-How he bravely carries on in the face of this calumny is astonishing.
-Maybe a few of Madafferi’s associates, including his brother Frank, have been convicted of a few crimes here and there but, like Peter Dutton said about those Border Force employees the other day, they are surely just a few "bad apples".
+But nevertheless, he is still subject of salacious rumour and gossip about his alleged role in an international crime racket, involving blackmail, extortion, drug trafficking, gun running and contract murder.
+How he bravely carries on in the face of this smear and calumny is astonishing.
+Sure, maybe a few of Madafferi’s associates, including his brother Frank, have been convicted of some crimes here and there, but, like Peter Dutton said about those Border Force employees the other day, they are surely just a few "bad apples".

 The Liberal Party’s close links with Tony Madafferi and his Calabrian friends are, in fact, simply part of the its sincere longstanding commitment to multiculturalism.
-Indeed, the Liberal Party and the Calabrian business community are natural friends, as they have much in common.
+Indeed, the Liberal Party and the Calabrian business community are natural friends and allies.
+They have so much in common!

 Independent Australia would like to rectify some of the reputational damage done to several very honest and decent Liberal Party politicians simply through association with this beset upon minority.